 Meeting with other writers is a great way to grow in your writing, not just in skill or experience but in confidence.

-Your writing skills will improve based on being in a social learning environment but also the long known adage, practice makes perfect.
+Your writing knowledge will improve based on being in a social learning environment but also the long known adage, ‘practice makes perfect’ makes a whole lot more sense when you can compare the efforts of other writers to yourself.

 With the practice of skills, comes experience.
 You may find yourself helping others with something you have already experienced.
 This will consolidate what you know and give you a different perspective.
 With experience, comes confidence.
 As your confidence builds, you begin to make more decisions that will save you time and energy and improve your quality of writing.
 You will learn to openly accept criticism, as well as note it in other writers’ work, and provide feedback constructively.
 This can help you to develop your writing.